shiyiwen/shiyiwen.github.io/resume/index.md

 #### Developer Internship, Fitiri
 _Jun.
 2015 - Aug.
 2015_

-- Built a Timesheet System to manage employee’s personal information and work attendance.
+- Designed and developed an ASP.NET MVC 4 web application to manage employee’s personal information and work attendance, based on the architecture of Fitiri’s TimesheetMS, which is a solution helping oil/natural gas company track the working hours of employees.
 - More Detials?
 Please visit

 &nbsp;&nbsp;&nbsp;